KundanBalse/Plant-Detection-Using-TensorFlow/README.md

 setup.py build
 setup.py install

-2. ImportError: cannot import name 'preprocessor_pb2'
+# 2. ImportError: cannot import name 'preprocessor_pb2'

 ImportError: cannot import name 'string_int_label_map_pb2' (or similar errors with other pb2 files)
 This occurs when the protobuf files (in this case, preprocessor.proto) have not been compiled.
 Re-run the protoc command given in Step 2f.
 Check the \object_detection\protos folder to make sure there is a name_pb2.py file for every name.proto file.

-3. object_detection/protos/.proto: No such file or directory
+# 3. object_detection/protos/.proto: No such file or directory

 This occurs when you try to run the
 “protoc object_detection/protos/*.proto --python_out=.”
 command given on the TensorFlow Object Detection API installation page.
 Sorry, it doesn’t work on Windows!
 Copy and paste the full command given in Step 2f instead.
 There’s probably a more graceful way to do it, but I don’t know what it is.

-4. Unsuccessful TensorSliceReader constructor: Failed to get "file path" … The filename, directory name, or volume label syntax is incorrect.This error occurs when the filepaths in the training configuration file (faster_rcnn_inception_v2_pets.config or similar) have not been entered with backslashes instead of forward slashes.
+# 4. Unsuccessful TensorSliceReader constructor:Failed to get "file path" … The filename, directory name, or volume label syntax is incorrect.
+This error occurs when the filepaths in the training configuration file (faster_rcnn_inception_v2_pets.config or similar) have not been entered with backslashes instead of forward slashes.
 Open the .config file and make sure all file paths are given in the following format: “C:/path/to/model.file”